karatelabs/karate/README.md

 In fact Cucumber supports the [catch-all symbol '`*`'](https://www.relishapp.com/cucumber/cucumber/docs/gherkin/using-star-notation-instead-of-given-when-then) - instead of forcing you to use `Given`, `When` or `Then`.
 This is perfect for those cases where it really doesn't make sense - for example the [`Background`](#script-structure) section or when you use the [`def`](#def) or [`set`](#set) syntax.
 When eyeballing a test-script, think of the `*` as a 'bullet-point'.

 You can read more about the Given-When-Then convention at the [Cucumber reference documentation](https://cucumber.io/docs/reference).
 Since Karate is based on Cucumber, you can also employ [data-driven](#data-driven-tests) techniques such as expressing data-tables in test scripts.
 Another good thing that Karate inherits is the nice IDE support for Cucumber that [IntelliJ](https://www.jetbrains.com/idea/help/cucumber.html) and [Eclipse](https://cucumber.io/cucumber-eclipse/) have.
 So you can do things like right-click and run a `*.feature` file (or scenario) without needing to use a JUnit runner.

 For a detailed discussion on BDD and how Karate relates to Cucumber, please refer to this blog-post: [Yes, Karate is not *true* BDD](https://medium.com/@ptrthomas/yes-karate-is-not-true-bdd-698bf4a9be39).
+It is the opinion of the author of Karate that *true* BDD is un-necessary overkill for API testing, and this is explained more in [this answer](https://stackoverflow.com/a/47799207/143475) on [Stack Overflow](https://stackoverflow.com/questions/tagged/karate).

 With the formalities out of the way, let's dive straight into the syntax.